BrenoFariasdaSilva/Worked-Example-Miner/PyDriller/README.md

 # [PyDriller](https://github.com/BrenoFariasdaSilva/Scientific-Research/tree/main/PyDriller)
-### TODO: Make the code run for lots of methods names, and not just one.
+### TODO: Make the code run for lots of methods names, and not just one, by changing the methods input (get_user_method_input) and calling the search_method_metrics and calculate_statistics functions for each method name.
 ### Important Note: Make sure you doesn't have whitespaces in the path of the project, otherwise it will not work.

 ## Installation